Frequently Asked Questions

 Materials should not be written on, marked, leaned on, folded anew, traced, or handled in any way likely to damage them.
 Immediately notify the staff of any damage noticed.

 Unless otherwise stated, items must be kept in the original order in which they are found.

 Up to five files, city directories, or maps from the Archive may be requested at one time.
 Due to space reasons, only two boxes from Special Collections may be brought out at a time.

 Many of the Archive's holdings are in off-site storage and will require a delivery time of 2 to 3 business days to retrieve for research purposes.
 See a staff member for details and retrieval requests.

 If use of a collection or item is restricted by a deed of gift or contract, the researcher must have written permission from the donor.
-If permission is obtained from the donor, the original copy of the letter shall be given to the Local History Archive for its permanent records.
+If permission is obtained from the donor, the original copy of the letter shall be given to the Archive at Fort Collins Museum of Discovery for its permanent records.